jynxwk/JNX/README.md

 The main advantage currently is that it turns your files into a preload single-page application.
 When hovering, the server grabs the location the link is redirecting to and then loads and returns the data of the files in there, and replaces the current code with it when clicked.

 ### Why PHP?
-PHP is the first language for backend programming I learned and it's currently still the easiest for me.
-I tried to create this backend in Node.js and it wasn't too bad but I'm still kind of overwhelmed and I want to keep my code as original as possible but with Node, I'd probably rely on other libraries.
+PHP was the first backend language I learned and I still find it to be the easiest to try and make a project like this.

 ### Coming soon...